 Augusta Wallihan Yearly Activities

-The Augusta Wallihan Chapter NSDAR is an active chapter.
-We have events that we do every year.
+The Augusta Wallihan Chapter, NSDAR, is an active chapter.
+We have events we do every year.

 June 14, Flag Day

-Augusta Wallihan Chapter NSDAR members divide up to cover more activities.
+Augusta Wallihan Chapter members divide up to cover more activities.
 Members hand out flags at the post office in Meeker, downtown in Steamboat Springs, and at the grocery store in Craig.
-Another group will give a Flag Day program at the Boys and Girls Clubs in Steamboat Springs and Craig.
-In 2018, the program at the BGC included participating with the VFW in a Flag retirement ceremony.
+Another group gives a Flag Day program at the Boys and Girls Clubs in Steamboat Springs and Craig.
+In 2018, the program at the BGC included participating with the VFW in a flag retirement ceremony.

 July 4th, Independence Day